 Bank Statement Loan

 Depending on your lender, you’ll be required to provide a certain number of bank statements — usually 12 to 24 months’ worth — to prove that you have a reliable source of income and the ability to repay the loan.
+Use our bank statement calculator to find out how much you might be able to borrow.

 Debt Service Coverage Ratio (DSCR) Loan

-Instead of providing proof of income with tax returns, investors provide information about the property to help lenders calculate the DSCR — the property’s rental income divided by the mortgage debt.
 A DSCR of 1 or higher means that the borrower’s property earns enough money to cover the debt.
 Still, lenders typically like to see a DSCR of 1.25 or higher because it means the borrower has money left over to run their business and pay for additional expenses that can impact their ability to pay their mortgage.
+However, Griffin Funding can fund DSCR loans with a negative DSCR if the borrower has a strong financial profile.

 With a simple 10-step mortgage process, Griffin Funding strives to make applying and securing a home loan easy, transparent, and quick.